Nobody above law: Nadda on Lakhimpur Kheri violence case | Politics

 BJP president J P Nadda on Friday asserted that a ''professional and scientific'' investigation will be conducted into the Lakhimpur Kheri violence in Uttar Pradesh and those involved in the incident will be brought to book as ''nobody is above law''.

+He said that the incident of violence should be not be seen from the point of view of elections but from that of humanity.

-To a query on the alleged involvement of Union minister Ajay Kumar Mishra's son in the violence, Nadda said that neither the BJP nor its government support any activity where law is taken into hands.
+To a query on the alleged involvement of Union Minister of State for Home Ajay Kumar Mishra's son in the violence, Nadda said that neither the BJP nor its government support any activity where law is taken into hands.

 ''Either on behalf of the party or the government, we do not indulge in any such activity where law is taken into hands.
 Whatever action is needed will be taken.
-I assure that legal process will be competed,'' he said when asked if Mishra's son who is an accused in the case has brought disgrace to the party.
+I assure that legal process will be completed...
+Nobody is allowed to take law in his own hand.
+I want to assure that everyone will get justice,'' he added.

+The BJP president said that a new trend of protest is emerging, which is a matter of concern.

+''We need to ponder over it.
+Several incidents are happening.
+I am not talking about this incident (Lakhimpur Kheri violence).
+I am just making a point in general...
+How far we have to take the systems in democratic process, there should be some pondering over this too,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)